 In addition to the DNA Fingerprinting Lab, Lakeland students were also treated to an activity hosted by the Wilkes Pharmacy Department.
 Kimmy Nguyen, along with Wilkes pharmacy students, presented a Drug Dissolution lab where students learned how and why some medications dissolve at different rates when ingested.
 After the activity students learned how to safely dispose of medications.

-SIM mobile educators presented several virtual (via Zoom) and in-person (on the Wilkes campus) labs for the Wilkes University Women Empowered By Science program (WEBS).
-WEBS is a program that provides supplemental science instruction and activities to young women in grades 6-12 that attend nearby schools.
+SIM mobile educators presented several virtual (via Zoom) and in-person (on the Wilkes campus) labs for WEBS.
+WEBS is a program that provides supplemental science instruction and activities to students in grades 6-12 that attend nearby schools.
 Throughout the 2022 school year, SIM presented several labs for the WEBS after school program and summer camp.
 Some of the lab topics presented include 5-senses, chromatography, forensics (fingerprint analysis, blood spatter analysis, forensic entomology, fiber analysis), pH of household liquids, and robotics.

 Forest Floor Fun